Cypher-cs/StackUsingArray/src/READ.md

 known as stackOverFlow.

 2. pop(); --> delete
-If you apply pop() on empty the i will lead the condition of stackUnderFlow
+If you apply pop() on empty then it will lead the condition of stackUnderFlow

 3. peek(); --> top element without removing it from the stack